anyscale/terraform-google-anyscale-cloudfoundation-modules/README.md

 # Terraform Modules for Anyscale Cloud Foundations on Google
 This repository's [Terraform] modules build the foundational cloud resources needed to run Anyscale in a cloud environment.
 This module and sub-modules support Google Cloud.

-**THIS IS PROVIDED AS A STARTING POINT**

 **USE AT YOUR OWN RISK**

 ## Google Cloud Resources

 The [Anyscale GCP Deployment Guide](https://docs.anyscale.com/administration/cloud-deployment/deploy-gcp-cloud) details the minimum required resources for deploying Anyscale on GCP.
-This module can be used to build the resources to support Customer Defined Networking Clouds (diagrammed below) and Direct Networking Clouds.
+This module builds the resources to support Customer Defined Networking Clouds (diagrammed below) and Direct Networking Clouds.

 <img src="https://docs.anyscale.com/assets/images/gcp-customer-defined-networking-dc6762cbc8412dfdeb1a7b41361236cc.png" alt="Customer Defined Networking" width="800"/>

 To streamline long-term management and enable customization, we've modularized the resources into the following Terraform sub-modules:

 * google-anyscale-cloudapis - This enables the Google Cloud APIs necessary for Anyscale to work
-* google-anyscale-cloudstorage - This builds a Cloud Storage bucket, which Anyscale uses to store cluster logs and shared resources.
+* google-anyscale-cloudstorage - This creates a Cloud Storage bucket, which Anyscale uses to store cluster logs and shared resources.
 * google-anyscale-filestore - This builds a FileStore and mount points, which Workspaces use.
-* google-anyscale-iam - This builds IAM roles and policies.
+* google-anyscale-iam - This creates IAM Service Accounts, policies, and roles.
 One role for cross-account access from the Anyscale Control Plane, and one for compute/clusters to use.
-* google-anyscale-project - This builds a base Google Project
+* google-anyscale-project - This creates a base Google Project
-* google-anyscale-vpc - This builds a rudimentary Google VPC
+* google-anyscale-vpc - This creates a rudimentary Google VPC
-* google-anyscale-vpc-firewall - This builds the required Google VPC Firewall Policy
+* google-anyscale-vpc-firewall - This creates the required Google VPC Firewall Policy
 * google-anyscale-memorystore - This (optional) module creates a Memorystore resource used for Anyscale Services Head Node High Availability.
 To use, make sure to set `enable_anyscale_memorystore` properly.

-These sub-modules should only be called from the root module (current location).
+These sub-modules can be called from this (the root module) or individually.

 ### Customization